Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Discussion

+Relying on an appropriate software architecture for in-acquisition data partitioning, a short few-counts treatment then permits a processing speed that can surpass the maximum event rate in an EDD.
+This was demonstrated for the typical range of beam currents used with a Timepix3 chip \cite{Annys2025}, thus offering a straightforward implementation for real-time imaging.
+The experimental results provided over section \ref{sec:experiments} further exemplify this capability, with total processing times in the order of a few seconds.
+Interestingly, the dependence of the computational cost on the number of counts, rather than on the number of scan points, also facilitates the treatment of large MR-STEM acquisitions, e.g. including 2048$^{\text{2}}$ positions.
+This then can be used to treat very densely sampled areas, and makes it more straightforward to achieve wide fields of view.

+Importantly, no pre-processing of the CBED patterns or count locations is needed, as the physical $\vec{q}_d$ vectors used in the calculation of the library are simply taken from a prior calibration of detector space.
+This is explained in more details in appendix 1.

+Moreover, as long as the detection coordinates are accessible directly upon reception by the EDD, no intermediary in-disk saving is needed.
+Immediate calculation can then be performed while optionally discarding the scattering data, thus permitting a rather important economy of storage space in routine experiments.
+Of course, GPRI imaging in general, whether it is used to recover a definitive result or simply for an initial real-time observation and microscope alignment step, does not preclude the recovery of complete diffraction patterns and e.g. a follow-up iterative optimization procedure.

+In general, GPRI offers an advantageous alternative for the majority of use cases in analytical ptychography.
+The only exceptions are the interactive post-acquisition refinement of the aberration function \cite{Yang2016,Li2025a}, which is based on the WPOA and requires the partially reformulated dataset $\tilde{J}_{\vec{Q}}\left(\vec{q}_d\right)$ to be fully available in-memory, and the usage of an excessively defocused probe \cite{Hue2010,Song2019}.
 This latter limit is a consequence of the $\vec{r}$-wise restriction of the library, which in principle reflects the area covered by the illumination.
 In particular, beyond a certain degree of aberration-induced expansion, the required kernel radii become too large to be manageable by GPU memories.
-In the extremum case, where they become comparable to the size of the reconstruction window, computational complexity reaches back a non-linear dependence on image-covered area, similarly to conventional solutions.
-For this reason, and more generally because a smaller kernel implies less pixel-wise updates, GPRI typically remains better suited to an acquisition based on a densely scanned, and well-focused, probe.
+For this reason, and also because a smaller kernel implies less pixel-wise updates, GPRI typically performs better for an acquisition based on a densely scanned, and well-focused, probe.

+Even then, it is worth noting that, under a reasonable value of defocus, the new methodology remains applicable.
+Initial verifications have demonstrated quite tolerable memory cost in experimental conditions reported for various recent use cases, e.g. in ref. \cite{Zhu2025,Harikrishnan2026,Byrne2026}, using a commercial computer.
+This indicates the concurrent usability of this recording geometry, increasingly relevant for its expected capacity to tune the contrast transfer for sub-$q_A$ spatial frequencies \cite{Dwyer2024,Varnavides2025,Ma2025,Ma2026,Bennemann2026}.
+In other words, the kernel size limitation remains far from strict, and it would quickly become irrelevant given some moderate upgrades of the computing hardware.
+Such a usage will be explored in further publications.